GiannisDem/pepperstone-assignment/README.md

 2) Spawn a pool of workers responsible for running the `generate_permutations` module for each word in the dictionary file
     - Start calculating the permutations of the word
     - Utilize a buffer mechanism to store permutation in batches.
 Use this mechanism to limit the memory footprint.
-    - When the buffer is full or there are no more permutations to generate, call the process_permutations module
+    - When the buffer is full or there are no more permutations to generate, call the `process_permutations` module
-    - The process_permutation module iterates the buffer and checks whether each permutation exists in the target strings and returns the results
+    - The `process_permutations` module iterates the buffer and checks whether each permutation exists in the target strings and returns the results
     - If there are more permutations to generate, iterate through the above steps until all permutations are processed
     - Return the results of the process
 3) When all spawn processes are finished print the aggregated result to the user